-One of the most dangerous and potential life threatening symptoms of AKU occurs when HGA accumulates in the blood vessels (veins and arteries) and inside of the heart.
+One of the most dangerous and potential life-threatening effects of AKU occurs when HGA accumulates in the blood vessels (veins and arteries) and inside of the heart.
 The HGA present in the blood sticks to the vessels and valves of the heart, causing them to harden.
-They then become blackened, brittle and less effective at managing the flow of blood around the body.
-This can cause increased blood pressure and it is thought to lead to heart disease.
+They then become blackened, brittle and narrowed, making it difficult to maintain the flow of blood around the body.
+This can cause increased pressure within the heart left ventricle and lead to heart failure.

 Some AKU patients may need a heart valve replacement.
-Surgeons have reported that it’s a difficult surgery to perform, due to hard and brittle tissue surrounding the heart.
-It is thought that there is a risk that debris from the damaged tissue can fall into the blood stream and increase a patient’s risk of stroke.
+Surgeons have reported that it’s a difficult surgery to perform, due to hard and brittle tissue of the heart and the aorta.
+Care needs to be taken during aortic valve surgery to ensure that debris from the damaged tissue is not carried by the blood stream and increase a patient’s risk of stroke.

 There has been an increase in AKU patients reporting problems with their heart, blood pressure and cholesterol.
-These are the only symptoms of alkaptonuria that have the potential to be fatal.
+These are the main features of alkaptonuria that have the potential to be fatal.

 Some health professionals believe the link between heart problems and AKU may have been previously underestimated.
 However, involvement of the heart is still believed to be an uncommon symptom, usually occurring later in life2